 After cutting her teeth at some of the best practices in the country, she decided to set up a private design practice in London in 2009.
 As the founding director, Vivian is responsible for the creative design direction of every project that comes from the studio; ensuring that designs are worked through with rigour and passion.

-Narrow Lane Farmhouse won both the West Lancashire Design and Sustainability Awards in 2015 via unanimous votes by the Jury whilst the Domino Houses in London won the Special Mention Architizer A+ Award for 2016.
+Narrow Lane Farmhouse won both the West Lancashire Design and Sustainability Awards in 2015 whilst the Domino Houses in London won the Special Mention Architizer A+ Award 2016 and was a finalist at both the Brick Awards & Haringey Design Awards 2016.
+Voss Street houses won Highly Commended award for the New London Awards 2020.